taskbase/open-taskpool/README.md

 that were used for generating the exercises.
 Following the steps there, you'll end up creating your own `taskpool.db` which you can then expose via the API server.
 By adjusting parameters in the scripts you'll be able to create your own exercises in the languages of your choice.

+# Outlook

+In future the [current dataset](https://tb-open-taskpool.s3.eu-central-1.amazonaws.com/taskpool.db) will be extendend by adding language learning exercises for:

+- DE 🇩🇪 - EN 🇬🇧
+- DE 🇩🇪 - FR 🇫🇷

+Stay tuned 🎓.

 # Credits